About Us

 Our Team

-Our team is made up of highly skilled occupational therapists, speech-language pathologists, and a dietician, working as a collaborative team to ensure a well-rounded treatment approach for every client.
+Our team is made up of highly skilled occupational therapists, speech-language pathologists, and a registered dietician, working as a collaborative team to ensure a well-rounded treatment approach for every client.
 Every therapist on our team has extensive experience, training, and education in the responsive feeding approach.

 Carla is the owner and CEO of The Responsive Feeding Centre of BC.
 Carla has been practicing in speech language pathology since 2007.
 She has a passion for working within a neurodiversity-affirming framework and is also leading the clinical team at Victoria Speech and Language Centre in learning from autistic voices and unlearning many of the ableist ways clinicians are taught in graduate school.
 This work has led the team to dive into neurodiversity affirming ways of supporting our most anxious and restricted eaters.
 She is passionate about supporting families and mealtimes in a way that prioritizes the child-parent relationship and reduces overall mealtime stress.
 As a mom of 2 active boys, she has seen many responsive feeding strategies improve her own family’s and friends mealtimes and allow her boys more autonomy in exploring new foods at their own pace.
 She has learned from her many years of working with families how stressful the simple act of feeding their children can be and is committed to supporting life long mealtime peace and providing parents with the strategies to help their child learn the skills needed to feel safe in exploring new foods.